-Dr. Krista Jangaard is the IWK Health Centre’s Interim CEO.
+Dr. Krista Jangaard is the IWK Health Centre’s president & CEO.
 Krista first joined the IWK in 1996 in the division of Neonatal-Perinatal Medicine.
 In 2008, she assumed the role of Medical Director of the Neonatal Intensive Care Unit and in 2010 became the Neonatal-Perinatal Medicine Division Head.
+In 2016 Krista became the VP Medicine and Academic Affairs at the IWK and in 2018 assumed the permanent role of president & CEO.
 In addition, Krista is an associate professor at Dalhousie University in the department of pediatrics and the department of obstetrics and gynecology.

 Dr. Paul Hong